Salary and Career Info

 What makes an RIT education exceptional?
 It’s the ability to complete relevant, hands-on career experience.
 At the graduate level, and paired with an advanced degree, cooperative education and internships give you the unparalleled credentials that truly set you apart.
 Learn more about graduate co-op and how it provides you with the career experience employers look for in their next top hires.

-Cooperative education, internships, and other experiential learning opportunities are optional but strongly encouraged for graduate students in the MFA in photography and related media.
+Cooperative education, internships, and other experiential learning opportunities are encouraged for graduate students in the MFA in photography and related media.